Best practices; Azure Kubernetes cluster set up

 An AKS-cluster can use one of two network models, Basic and Advanced Networking.
 You can’t change the network model after you created an AKS-cluster.
 The Basic Network model is, like the name implies, basic in features.
 You can’t connect the AKS-cluster to a VPN connection or other virtual networks within Azure.
 This, and more, is possible using the Advanced Network model, however you should make sure you have enough IP addresses available.
 The Advanced Network model uses a lot more IP addresses than the Basic Network model.
 Check the following link for more information about the two network models: https://docs.microsoft.com/en-us/azure/aks/concepts-network

-3. Number of pods per node
+3. Network size and pods per node

 4. Kubernetes RBAC with Azure AD